 - Show them video materials featuring happy customers meeting your representatives;

-Also customers who already have a receipt, and you expect to receive payment:
+Also, customers who already have a receipt, and you expect to receive payment:

 - What benefits do other customers receive?
-How much money they have already earned during the first month of working with you?
+How much money have they already earned during the first month of working with you?
 Clarify that in the ad content;

-- Show ads featuring more expensive solutions/plans/services.
+- Show ads that feature more expensive solutions/plans/services.

 Customers who have rejected the offer due to “high pricing”:

-- if it is a subscription service, show them time-limited offer to purchase annual subscription with a discount;
+- if it is a subscription service, show them time-limited offer to purchase an annual subscription with a discount;

 - showcase your current clients’ successful experiences.

 Examine the utm tags of the leads.
 For example, if place tags with information about the “speaker” featured in the ad creative.
-Knowing that this speaker was of more interest to the client, than another you can segment the client to show extra content with this specific speaker.
+Knowing that this speaker was of more interest to the client than another, you can segment the client to show extra content with this specific speaker.